 You’ve probably seen on TV or social media information about the COVID-19 vaccines.
-The Federal Government is in charge of making sure everyone in Australia gets the COVID-19 vaccine.
+The Federal Government is in charge of making sure everyone in Australia has the opportunity to get the COVID-19 vaccine.
 If you haven’t received your vaccine yet, you can check your eligibility and find a clinic here.

-Remember, as with any medical decision, it is so important to talk it over with a medical professional if you have any questions or concerns.
+Remember, as with any medical decision, it is so important to talk it over with a medical professional if you have any questions or concerns, to help decide if the vaccine is right for you.
 Your doctor can help answer any questions you might have.